 We have all heard or spoken of someone being “in a trance” meaning being so focused on a train of thought, activity or task that the person becomes almost oblivious to their surroundings, other voices, external sounds etc

 Have you ever spoken to someone who had that ‘far away’ look in their eyes, and found they didn’t seem to hear you?
 It was because that person was in a mild state of trance.

 It happens when driving too.
-Have you ever driven somewhere and are so used to that journey that you seem to be on auto pilot?
-When you arrive you realise you can’t remember much of the journey, yet you did everything you needed to do and arrived at your destination.
-That is another light trance state.
-Trance is a naturally occurring state, one that we go in and out of many times every day.
+Have you ever driven somewhere and are so used to that particular journey that you seem to be on auto pilot?
+When you arrive you realize that you can’t remember much of the journey, and yet you did everything you needed to do in order to arrive safely at your destination.
+This is another example of being in trance state.